-While humans can not yet photosynthesize, I believe that eating foods high in chlorophyll helps us to assimilate the healing light & power of the sun more efficiently by creating an overall body chemistry more in tune with nature.
+While humans can not yet photosynthesize (er…wait, or can they?), I believe that eating foods high in chlorophyll helps us to assimilate the healing light & power of the sun more efficiently by creating an overall body chemistry more in tune with nature.

 What foods are high in chlorophyll?
 Green foods!
 The darker the green, the more chlorophyll.
 For example:

 - dark, leafy greens especially spinach, kale, chard & collards